Cral-Cactus/wc-sale-discord-notifications/README.md

 ## Requirements

-- WordPress 6.2 or higher
+- WordPress 6.2 or higher (tested up to 6.6.1)
-- WooCommerce 8.5 or higher (tested up to 9.0.1)
+- WooCommerce 8.5 or higher (tested up to 9.1)

 ## Installation

-1. Download the plugin from the [GitHub repository](https://github.com/Cral-Cactus/discord-sale-notifications-for-woocommerce).
+1. Download the plugin from the [GitHub repository](https://github.com/Cral-Cactus/wc-sale-discord-notifications).
-2. Upload the plugin files to the `/wp-content/plugins/discord-sale-notifications-for-woocommerce` directory, or install the plugin through the WordPress plugins screen directly.
+2. Upload the plugin files to the `/wp-content/plugins/wc-sale-discord-notifications` directory, or install the plugin through the WordPress plugins screen directly.
 3. Activate the plugin through the 'Plugins' screen in WordPress.
 4. Navigate to WooCommerce > Discord Notifications to configure the plugin.